 Extension Pesticide Applicator Training Series #3: Treatment Area Measurements

-College of Agriculture, Consumer and Environmental Sciences, New Mexico State University.
+College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

 Why Know Surface Measurement of the Target Area?

 All pesticides labeled by U.S. Environmental Protection Agency (EPA) have a specified rate of pesticide that can be legally applied to a unit area of land.
 To apply the legal amount of a pesticide, the surface area must be known.
 If more or less than the specified range is used, the use is a violation of federal law.

 Even with products that are not labeled, such as soil amendments, surfactants, or liquid fertilizers, good management practices require knowing the economic and environmental effectiveness and efficiency of the application.
 This requires knowledge of the application rate.

 Field Measurement Notes

 Recorded measurements and simple field drawings can be used to determine surface area.
 Basic sketches help by showing the sides measured, obstacles not targeted for application, transverse lines inserted for area calculations (described below), and other considerations.
 Once the area is accurately measured, field notes can be kept for future reference or revision.